 When it comes to retirement savings, there’s good news, bad news, and more bad news.

 Now, for the other bad news: A significant percentage of Americans are hampering their retirement savings even further by borrowing from their 401(k) plans.
-According to the National Bureau of Economic Research (NBER), roughly one in five participants in 401(k) plans has an outstanding 401(k) loan at any given point in time.
-More than one in three participants has had a loan at some point in the past five years.
-According to Pew, the average loan balance is $4,763 for millennials, $6,248 for Gen Xers, and $7,666 for baby boomers.
+According to Fidelity, nearly one in five participants in a 401(k) plan currently has an outstanding 401(k) loan.
+About 1.6% of all Americans borrowed from their 401(k) plans in the second quarter 2020, with an average loan amount of $12,600.

 If you need money in a hurry, borrowing from your 401(k) may look like an easy fix.
 The interest is much lower than taking out a payday loan or running up a balance on your credit card.
 But 401(k) loans also come with significant risks — risks that could sabotage your entire financial future.

 In most cases, once you’ve put money into your 401(k) plan, you aren’t allowed to withdraw it until you reach retirement age.
 If you take the money out any earlier than that — which is known as taking an early distribution — you must pay an early withdrawal penalty equal to 10% of the amount withdrawn, on top of any taxes you owe.

 For instance, if you have $50,000 in your plan and withdraw $5,000, your balance drops to $45,000 and you pay a $500 penalty.
 (The CARES Act, a coronavirus relief bill passed during the 2020 COVID-19 pandemic, waived this penalty for the year 2020, as discussed below.
 The penalty will return at the beginning of 2021.)